 - 1/4 cup (50 ml) of water

-The almond pastry: Mix flour, powdered sugar, icing sugar, ground almonds and salt (unless you use salted butter).
-Add the butter into small pieces and work with your fingertips to get a coarse sanding.
+The almond pastry: Mix flour, powdered sugar, icing sugar, ground almonds, and salt (unless you use salted butter).
+Add the butter in small pieces and work it with your fingertips to achieve a coarse sanding.
 Then add the egg and mix well.
-Form a ball and wrap in plastic wrap.
-Keep in a cool place a few hours (the ideal is to make the dough the day before).
+Form a ball and wrap it in plastic wrap.
+Keep in a cool place for a few hours (ideally, make the dough the day before).

-Spread the dough or on a floured surface or between sheets of parchment paper.
-Fill your pan, prick with a fork and line bottom with parchment paper covered baking beads.
+Spread the dough on a floured surface or between sheets of parchment paper.
+Fill your pan, prick with a fork, and line the bottom with parchment paper covered with baking beads.
 Bake at 360°F (180°c) for 30 minutes.
 Ten minutes before the end of cooking, remove the paper and the balls so that the bottom can be colored.
 Place in the refrigerator.

-Lemon Cream: Wash and remove the zest of the lemons with a fine grater.
-Mix the zest with the sugar with your fingertips and let steep 5 minutes.
+Lemon Cream: Wash and remove the lemons’ zest with a fine grater.
+Mix the zest with the sugar with your fingertips and let it steep for 5 minutes.
 Then add the lemon juice and beaten eggs.
 Pour into a saucepan and allow to thicken over low heat, whisking constantly.
-When the cream is smooth, remove from heat and let slightly cool before adding the diced butter.
-Mix well and let cool before refrigerate.
+When the cream is smooth, remove it from the heat and let it slightly cool before adding the diced butter.
+Mix well and let cool before refrigerating.
 Lemon Cream can be done the day before.

-The “construction” of the pie: On the bottom of pastry, spread the lemon cream (must you keep, keep it refrigerated for another use), smooth with a spatula.
-Pour the meringue into a pastry bag fitted with a fluted tip and spread it on top of the pie by making pretty designs (balls, spikes, spirals …).
-Make color the top of the meringue with a small torch or go very briefly under the broiler.
+The “construction” of the pie: On the bottom of the pastry, spread the lemon cream (keep it refrigerated for later use) and smooth it with a spatula.
+Pour the meringue into a pastry bag fitted with a fluted tip, then spread it on top of the pie to create pretty designs (balls, spikes, spirals).
+Make the color on top of the meringue with a small torch or briefly under the broiler.
 Keep refrigerated until ready to serve.

 Recipe inspired by Dominique